|

 recurring charge item are fairly self-explanatory.
 Here are just a

-1. It is not necessary to place a date in either the commencement date or
+few things to keep in mind:1.
+It is not necessary to place a date in either the commencement date or

 termination date fields.
 Doing so, will either delay billing from